Entitlements, processes and disputes in CTP insurance claims in NSW

 Phone: 1300 656 919

 It is no longer necessary for everyone injured in a motor accident to seek legal advice for a CTP insurance claim.
-This is because the new CTP scheme introduces fixed benefits for people with minor injuries.
+This is because the new CTP scheme introduces fixed benefits for people with threshold injuries.
 This was designed to minimise time and money spent in the courts settling a claim.

-Even so, you may want to consider obtaining legal advice based on your particular injury and circumstances.
+Even so, you may want to consider getting legal advice based on your particular injury and circumstances.
 For example, in case of a dispute with an insurer or if you have more serious injuries and you want to make a claim for damages.

 There are guidelines and caps on legal fees that may be charged.
 Lawyers will advise you what the limits are in your particular case.